Skip to main content

 * 70-90% less time explaining context in prompts

-* Faster onboarding for new team members
+* Faster onboarding for new team members and new agents

 * Better code consistency across the project